-The LMV26 / LMV36 provides an error history in which the last 25 errors are stored.
+The LMV36 provides an error history in which the last 25 errors are stored.
 The first entry represents the current error state and can also be error-free, refer to Error code list.

-Error Diagnostic Meaning for the LMV26 / LMV36
+Error code Diagnostic code Meaning for the LMV36

-code code
+oodc oodc

-200 OFF # LMV26 / LMV36 error-free
+200 OFF # LMV36 error-free